openvinotoolkit/openvino/src/plugins/intel_gpu/README.md

 ## How to Contribute

 Community contributions to GPU plugin are highly welcome.
-If you have an idea how to improve the library:
+If you have a suggestion on how to improve the library:

 - Share your proposal via
  [GitHub issues](https://github.com/openvinotoolkit/openvino/issues)